-We’ve checked out the best cloud storage services for your small business, evaluating what’s best depending on the size of your company, as well as any potential requirements you might have for how your data is accessed such as end-to-end encryption or two-factor authentication.
-Some cloud services even offer free storage for a limited time, or up to a certain amount of space.
-Products like Apple’s iCloud service, OneDrive, and Google Drive often provide free cloud storage up to a certain amount to get you started.
+We’ve checked out the best cloud storage services for your small business, looking at what’s best depending on the size of your company, as well as any potential requirements you might have for how your data is accessed such as end-to-end encryption or two-factor authentication.
+We’ve also looked at some cloud services which offer free storage for a limited time, or up to a certain amount of space.
+Products like Apple’s iCloud service, OneDrive, and Google Drive often provide some free cloud storage to get you started with their services.

-We also compiled a list of the best cloud storage services that are not specific to small businesses, but you’ll notice there is a lot of overlap.
+We also compiled a list of the best cloud storage services that are not specific to small businesses, but you’ll notice there is a lot of overlap as oftentimes companies offer services for everyone.

 Why should I use cloud storage over physical?

-In an ideal world, we suggest having multiple backups for your critical files.
-Physical hard drives (such as via a NAS unit) are useful, but it’s also vital to have storage away from your physical premises at data centers, which is where cloud storage services are ideal.
+In an ideal world, we recommend having multiple backups for your critical files.
+Physical hard drives (such as via a NAS unit) are useful, but it’s also crucial to have storage away from your physical premises at data centers, which is where cloud storage services are ideal.
+Why you ask?
+If a theft takes place at your premises or a fire or other accident occurs, you’ll still lose the data.
+It’s vital that you have it stored in a different location to other backups.

 Cloud storage offers: